joezucco/apiproj/README.md

 Forget Me Not is a database of plants!
 Discover interesting plant species from around the world or search for information on specific plant types.

+I want this app to be a simple, straightforward and aesthetically pleasing display of data.
+It will be functional with either the use of a randomizer button to display random plants or a search bar to take zip code or town name to find local plant species.

 ## API

 I am choosing to work with the Trefle API for my app.